mendrik/feather/feather-docs/content/decorators/index.md

 ## @Bind

-Allows to bind component data to DOM hooks, which will update your UI whenever the underlying data changes.
+Allows to data-bind component properties to DOM, which will update your UI whenever the bound property changes.

 ```typescript